Scalingo/cli/README.md

     create, c	Create a new app
     destroy, d	Destroy an app /!\
     logout	Logout from Scalingo
-    signup	Create your account of Scalingo
+    signup	Create your Scalingo account

   Public SSH Keys:
     keys	List your SSH public keys